elainergu/hawaii-restaurant-analysis/README.md

   frameborder="0">
 </iframe>

-The box plot shows that as price level increases, average rating also increases.
+The box plot shows that higher price levels are generally associated with higher average ratings.
 Higher-priced restaurants appear to have more concentrated ratings than lower-priced restaurants, although it should be considered that there are fewer restaurants at the higher price levels.

 <iframe
   src="assets/bivariate_price_level_avg_rating.html"